 This is a clear proof that ad blockers are tired of being exposed to ads without any personal relevance – a problem that advertisers and publishers need to address by taking a more data driven approach to advertising making it possible to serve more personalized ads with relevant messages.

 The results of this study should rather be seen as an opportunity than a threat.
 Just as the right editorial content leads to higher engagement, more relevant ads leads to higher engagement and greater acceptance of the commercial content.
 Applying demographic data to online campaigns will decrease the number of irrelevant ads significantly resulting in less users being annoyed and more users going to uninstall their ad blockers.

 Get further insights

-In the study below you will find further insights on ad blocking in UK and US.
+Download the study below to find further insights on ad blocking in UK and US.
 Enjoy!